 If you get a chance before you come, measure the distance between your eyes and your computer screen and bring that information to the optometrist, so that you can get your eyes tested for that specific working distance.

-Computer vision syndrome may be exacerbated by an underlying dry eye disease, which can be diagnosed and treated at our eye clinic in San Gabriel and San Fernando Valleys.
+Computer vision syndrome may be exacerbated by an underlying dry eye disease, which can be diagnosed and treated at our eye clinic in Fresno, Pismo Beach, and Southern California.

 Sometimes people who have good visual acuity assume they don’t need any glasses.
 However, even very mild prescriptions can improve eyestrain and curb fatigue when working at a computer.